 Medicare Eligibility and your LAUSD District-Sponsored Medical Coverage

-To retain your District-sponsored retiree medical coverage after you and/or your spouse/domestic partner become eligible for Medicare for any reason, you must enroll and remain enrolled in Medicare Parts A and B. It is recommended that you apply for Medicare 90 days prior to your 65th birthday; Learn how to enroll ONLINE and get the official link
+LAUSD District-sponsored retiree medical coverage requires that after you and/or your spouse/domestic partner become eligible for Medicare for any reason, you must enroll and remain enrolled in Medicare Parts A and B. It is recommended that you apply for Medicare 90 days prior to your 65th birthday; Learn how to enroll ONLINE and get the official link

 Medicare Part A

 All retirees/spouses/domestic partners must enroll and remain enrolled in Medicare Part A premium free, if eligible.

 ***I’m having trouble confirming if LAUSD employment counts.
 Please provide a citation.

 To be eligible for Part A premium free, an individual must have 40 quarters of Medicare-covered employment.
 That is, earnings where you and/or the employer paid into Social Security – Medicare other than LAUSD which apparently doesn’t.
 These earnings can be based on your own earnings or the earnings of a spouse or former spouse.
 Set up an ONLINE account with Social Security & Medicare.